 NCSEA has been instrumental in the passage of clean energy policies in the past fifteen years.
 Senate Bill 3, passed in 2007, created the North Carolina's Renewable Energy and Energy Efficiency Portfolio Standard (REPS), and 2017's House Bill 589 ("Competitive Energy Solutions for NC") was the result of nearly one year of stakeholder negotiations.
 HB 589 expanded customer access to renewable energy through a solar leasing program, a new rooftop solar rebate program, a community solar program, and a Green Source Rider program for large energy consumers, as well as a study of energy storage.
 Most notably, HB 589 created a competitive procurement process for utility-scale solar that generates both clean energy and savings for ratepayers.

-Clean energy policies, such as North Carolina’s Renewable Energy and Energy Efficiency Portfolio Standard (REPS), encourage a healthy energy mix in North Carolina by allowing limited windows for technologies to enter and compete in our monopoly electricity market.
-In return, these policies benefit not only clean energy businesses, but all North Carolina electricity consumers – even those who do not use renewable energy or energy efficiency – through lower overall energy bills, higher local tax bases, and jobs.
+Both pieces of legislation encourage a healthy energy mix in North Carolina by allowing clean energy technologies to enter and compete in our monopoly electricity market.
+In return, these policies benefit not only clean energy businesses, but all North Carolina electricity consumers -- even those who do not use renewable energy or energy efficiency -- through lower overall energy bills, healthier communities, higher local tax bases, and jobs.

-+Approximately one-third of NC electricity customers are served by electric membership corporations (“co-ops”) and municipal and university-owned electric distribution systems (“munis”).
-Read more here and here.
+*Approximately one-third of NC electricity customers are served by electric membership corporations (“co-ops”) and municipal and university-owned electric distribution systems (“munis”).